Bitwarden Review: The Best Free Password Manager for 2022

 You'll be hard-pressed to find a traditional platform Bitwarden isn't compatible with.
 Bitwarden works with Windows, MacOS, Linux, Android, iPhone and iPad.
 Its browser extensions are available for Chrome, Firefox, Safari, Edge, Opera, Vivaldi, Brave and Tor.
+The site's extensive knowledge base also specifically includes instructions on using Bitwarden with popular services like Twitch, and offers walk-throughs on integrating Bitwarden with common browser settings to ensure a smoother experience.

 With Bitwarden's free tier, you can store an unlimited number of logins, notes and cards in its encrypted vault, all of which you can access from as many devices as you like once you've installed the app.
 A must-have for any password manager, Bitwarden's free tier also includes a random password generator.
 Free tier users can also enable two-factor authentication for logins and can use Bitwarden's database breach feature, which checks across multiple sites to see if any of your logins have been involved in a breach.